 Sentinel provides information about the physical state of buildings in real time.
 It uses EQRNet, which is our network of ground-shaking sensors.
 They are spread in a closely-spaced grid across a city, and the quality and relevance of the information they produce around every seismic event informs enhanced decision-making processes.

 Unlike other seismic solutions like Geonet, for instance, Sentinel records shaking variability street-by-street, building-by-building.
 What affects one building may have a completely different impact on its neighbour, and Sentinel’s unprecedented spatial density captures this with pinpoint accuracy.

-Compared to others, Sentinel records shaking variability at unprecedented spatial density, street by street and building by building.
-Sentinel’s game-changing cloud-based processing system instantly compares pin-point shaking to every building’s design intent and NZ Building Code Limit States using best-practice spectral analysis techniques.
-Sentinel instant action messages send immediately to building decision-makers via SMS, email and a unique customer-centric app.
-City-wide summary data helps emergency management teams.
-A free Public Service lets every individual manage their own response.
+A cloud-based solution, Sentinel instantly compares pin-point shaking to every building’s design intent and NZ Building Code Limit States.
+It then sends immediate alerts to building and business owners via text, email and its own app.
+City-wide summary data helps emergency management teams, and a free Public Service lets every individual manage their own response.

 Behind Sentinel is a world class team of technical experts and experienced business people.

 I’m responsible for the day-to-day operational management of Sentinel and all other CSI operations.
 I have extensive commercial experience in technology ventures, with prior senior roles at Link Engine Management, Solid Energy NZ Ltd, and Whisper Tech Ltd. I have a Master of Engineering (Mechanical, with Distinction) and I’m certified as a Project Management Professional (PMP) by the Project Management Institute.